ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

 **PSI**
     Log PSI_COMP.

-**TIMING** [iGlobalTimerLevel] (default 40)
+**TIMING** [iGlobalTimerLevel | **LEVEL** iGlobalTimerLevel | **PRINT** nPrintTimer] **LEVEL** iGlobalTimerLevel
+       Default 40.
        Timing information is only recorded for routines with level less than or equal to iGlobalTimerLevel.
 Less than 10 means general high level subroutines.
 Greater than 50 means very low level.
-Routines without a level are always timed (most of them).
+Routines without a level are always timed (which is most of them).
+The greater the value of iGlobalTimerLevel, the more routines are timed.
+This can affect performance in some cases.
+   **PRINT** nPrintTimer
+       Default 10.
+       Print out timing information for the nPrintTimer routines which took the longest time.

 **XIJ**
    Synonym for **FMCPR XIJ**.